kognise/dotfiles/README.md

-# dotfiles
+# kognise/dotfiles

-My NixOS config
+My NixOS config, quite fresh so not that fancy.